Specialist cataract and retina care in Miranda.

 Consultant ophthalmologist in Miranda.

-He established Eye Surgeons Miranda in 2012, where he practises cataract surgery, medical retina, and other eye conditions requiring specialist assessment.
-He continues as a staff specialist at Westmead Hospital, holds a Clinical Senior Lecturer appointment at the University of Sydney, and serves on the Advisory Committee on Medicines at the Therapeutic Goods Administration.
+He established Eye Surgeons Miranda in 2011, where he practises as an eye specialist for the Sutherland Shire — cataract surgery, medical retina, and other eye conditions requiring specialist assessment.
+He continues as a staff specialist at Westmead Hospital, holds an Associate Professor appointment at the University of Sydney, and serves on the Advisory Committee on Medicines at the Therapeutic Goods Administration.

 Larger procedures such as cataract, pterygium and eyelid surgery are performed nearby at a fully accredited, major day-surgery facility.